RamXX/cfjump/README.md

 ## `cf` CLI plugins
 Plugins are installed automatically upon the creation of the virtual jumpbox with the `cfj` command, so the first run will take a few seconds longer than future runs.

+## No-go
+The Golang environment was installed by default in previous versions to make easier to add new Golang tools, but this increased the size of the image substantially.
+For this reason, Go is now decoupled from the image itself.
+It can be installed with the simple command `add_go.sh` in `/usr/local/bin`.
+By default, it will install version 1.8.1, but it can be easily adjusted to other versions as needed.
+See also the note under "Extras" above.

 ## Building
 You can just get this image from Docker Hub by running: